the-t-in-rtf/gpii-live-registries/docs/options-files.md

 General background

 The `data/gpii` directory in this repository contains a subdirectory for `solutions` and another for `settings`.
-Within each directory is a hierarchy of subdirectories that ultimately contain one or more [JSON](http://json.org/) files.
+Within each directory is a collection of [JSON](http://json.org/) and JSON5 files.

-For example, the `solutions` directory is generally divided by platform, then solution, and then by distinct version, as in `data/gpii/solutions/windows/jaws/base.json` and `data/gpii/solutions/windows/jaws/v17.json`.

 Each of these files corresponds directly to the options used in defining a Fluid [component grade](http://docs.fluidproject.org/infusion/development/ComponentGrades.html).

 Let's say for example that you want to add information about a new Windows program call "My Helpful Program".
-You might create a new and unique directory, `data/gpii/solutions/windows/myHelpfulProgram`, and create a file there called `base.json` that looks something like:
+You might create a file like `data/gpii/solutions/gpii.solutions.windows.myHelpfulProgram.json` that looks something
+like:

 ```
 {
-    gradeNames: ["gpii.solutions.windows.base"],
+    gradeNames: ["gpii.solutions.windows"],
     // TODO: Flesh this out with meaningful examples
 }
 ```

-Note that we extended `gpii.solutions.windows.base`, which provides much of the common scaffolding used later in our grade.
-If we were working with a linux program, we might extend `gpii.solutions.linux.base`.
+Note that we extended `gpii.solutions.windows`, which provides much of the common scaffolding used later in our grade.
+If we were working with a linux program, we might extend `gpii.solutions.linux`.
 See below for details on all of the platform-specific base grades.

 When this definition is actually used, the options payload will be used to configure a new grade, based on the filename and the location of the file in the directory hierarchy.
 The net effect as the same as the following Javascript:

 ```
-fluid.defaults("gpii.solutions.windows.myHelpfulProgram.base", {
+fluid.defaults("gpii.solutions.windows.myHelpfulProgram", {
     // Options from above example, omitted for brevity.
 });
 ```